hzhaoc/2ndBrain/hzhaoc-f(x)/Computer Science/Computer Architecture/Bg, Trend, Cost, Power, Energy, Perform.md

 - TSMC 2020 300mm wafer at 5nm at ~ $17K cost.
 - I/O pins plus functions determine die size.
 - testing add prior cost by 50%!
-- for low volume IR manufacturing, [[Photomask]] can be a non-negligible cost.
+- for low volume IR manufacturing, [[光罩]] can be a non-negligible cost.

 ### Trends in Power and Energy in Integrated Circuits
 ##### Systematic perspective